smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 Third, strong metric invariance places no constraints on indicator variances - they are freely estimated in each group.
-But again, there is not need to be concerned with or even to mention them when constructing the model statement - **lavaan** will add them automatically.
+But again, there is no need to be concerned with or even to mention them when constructing the model statement - **lavaan** will add them automatically.

 Finally, **lavaan**’s default marker-variable method has to be